Department of Climate Change, Energy, the Environment and Water

 PhD title: Empirical Essays in Intergenerational Mobility and Early Childhood Human Capital Formation

 Nathan’s PhD research focused on intergenerational mobility—the extent to which economic outcomes pass from parents to children.
 Building on the work of past scholars, he worked with the ATO to build Australia’s first intergenerational tax dataset.
-His research has been published in leading economics journals, including a forthcoming paper in the Journal of Economic Literature and published papers in American Economic Journal: Applied Economics, Labour Economics, Economic Inquiry and the Economic Record.
+His research has been published in leading economics journals, including the Journal of Economic Literature and American Economic Journal: Applied Economics, Journal of Public Economics, Labour Economics and the Economic Record.
+In 2024 he received the Young Economist award from the Economics Society of Australia.

 Prior to his PhD, Nathan worked in Treasury in a variety of roles across social and tax policy, including as a Departmental Liaison Officer in the Deputy Prime Minister and Treasurer’s Office.
 On returning, Nathan played a central role in establishing its microdata units as a founding Director.
-These units have produced influential work on the economic impact of the COVID-19 pandemic and policy response, including published research on labour market scarring and the effect of the JobKeeper program.
+Nathan is now Assistant Secretary and Chief Data Officer at the Treasury and has continued his academic work with a part-time appointment at the Australian National University and, more recently, the University of Technology Sydney.

 The Sir Roland Wilson Foundation is a partnership between The Australian National University, Charles Darwin University and the Australian Public Service.